 Caching is appropriate for basemaps and maps that don't change often.
 For maps that change only occasionally, tools are available to update the cache.
 To achieve optimal performance, you should cache as many layers as you can.
 You may find it helpful to make two maps and separate the layers that are appropriate for caching from layers that would not be feasible to cache.
 For example, you could create a cached map service from the basemap layers and a noncached map service from layers that get updated in real time or layers that change as a result of analysis or modeling.

 Creating an effective map cache requires you to do some careful design and authoring work before you build the cache.
 This tutorial walks you through the process of planning and authoring a map that will be cached using the ArcGIS Online / Bing Maps / Google Maps tiling scheme.
 You'll then publish a map service, specifying that the cache should be built as soon as you publish.
 Finally, you'll test the cache in a client application.

-This tutorial is meant as practice so that you can prepare for future caching jobs in your organization.
+This tutorial is meant as a practice so that you can prepare for future caching jobs within your organization.
 It has three main sections:

 Before beginning this tutorial